LingmoOS/LingmoOS/shell/frameworks/qqc2-desktop-style/README.md

 The name of the style is `org.kde.desktop`.

-On Plasma, this style is picked up automatically without the need to set an environment variable as long as both [Breeze](https://invent.kde.org/plasma/breeze) and [Plasma Integration](https://invent.kde.org/plasma/plasma-integration) are installed.
+On Lingmo, this style is picked up automatically without the need to set an environment variable as long as both [Ocean](https://invent.kde.org/lingmo/ocean) and [Lingmo Integration](https://invent.kde.org/lingmo/lingmo-integration) are installed.

-To support non-Plasma environments like Windows or GNOME, applications will need to define this style in code like [any other QQC style](https://doc.qt.io/qt-6/qtquickcontrols2-styles.html#using-styles-in-qt-quick-controls), e.g.:
+To support non-Lingmo environments like Windows or GNOME, applications will need to define this style in code like [any other QQC style](https://doc.qt.io/qt-6/qtquickcontrols2-styles.html#using-styles-in-qt-quick-controls), e.g.:

 ```c++
 #include <QQuickStyle>